-Along with the counselling sessions that I provide in Kitsilano and downtown Vancouver, I work as a Nature Therapist for Take A Hike Youth At Risk Foundation, and Wild Root Journeys.
-I facilitate Inner Journeys, wellness retreats, and nature retreats for individuals and groups who seek to connect more deeply with themselves, and with nature.
+Along with the counselling sessions that I provide in East Vancouver, I work as a Nature Therapist with Wild Root Journeys.
+I facilitate Inner Journeys, wellness retreats, and nature retreats for individuals and groups (including LGBTQ2S+ journeys) who seek to connect more deeply with themselves, and with nature.
 I support my clients, many of whom live within city limits, to learn how to simply and safely take pause from the busyness of brimming schedules, and to incorporate a reconnection to these living spaces.
 This restorative pause seems to have a calming, grounding effect for many people, whether it be 4 minutes under a Cherry Blossom Tree, or 4 days on a sea kayaking journey.

 I believe that our healing often arrives as we become aware that we are not alone; we are nature.

 Areas of Interest: